What to do in Marrakech, Morocco

 This high-class, high-fashion museum opened in 2017 in celebration of the life work of Yves Saint Laurent.
 The French designer fell in love with Morocco in the 1960s, returning regularly and buying property.
 Here, you'll see a collection of sketches, clothing and accessories that epitomise the enduring success of this beloved Haute Couture designer.

 The great outdoors

-Marrakesh is a playground for the active with cycling, swimming, hiking, golf, and horse riding just some of things available.
+Marrakech is a playground for the active with cycling, swimming, hiking, golf, and horse riding just some of the things available.
 If the dry heat gets too much, or you just want a quiet spot to gather your thoughts, head for one of the ancient calming gardens.

 - Jardin Majorelle, an Art Deco period house and garden donated to the city by Yves Saint Laurent in 1964, is a spectacular sight: the cobalt blue Museum of Islamic Art blends with the greens of numerous cacti, yellow pots and tiled fountains.

 - The 12th-century Menara Gardens, a UNESCO site, with a backdrop of the Atlas Mountains and its pretty green-tiled pavilion, are perfect in the early evening, as the sun sets across the olive grove lined pools.

 - The walled Agdal Gardens, also a UNESCO site, continue to serve as a ceremonial parade ground, however, its vast fragrant orchards of lemons, oranges, pomegranates, figs and more make it irresistible.